Vectara

 Figure 1: Grounded Generation Reference Architecture

-The blue arrows demonstrate the data-ingestion flow, wherein the data used for Grounded Generation is processed and prepared for querying.
+The arrows demonstrate the data-ingestion flow, wherein the data used for Grounded Generation is processed and prepared for querying.

 This data may originates from: